 Before 1975, Khmer and foreign estimates numbered Cham as between 150,000 and 250,000.
 During the Sihanouk and Lon Nol eras, Cham, unlike ethnic Chinese and Vietnamese, were citizens.
-However, they were severely persecuted during the period of Khmer Rouge rule (1975-9).
+However, they were severely persecuted during the period of Khmer Rouge rule in 1975-1979.
 In many areas Cham communities were sent to the countryside or executed en masse.
 Probably in response to prohibitions on the practice of their Islamic religion and the threatened loss of their Islamic identity, some Cham rebelled against the Pol Pot regime from 1975.